-IDE stands for Integrated Development Environment, and it is an application that combines multiple development tools.
+IDE stands for the integrated development environment, and it is an application that combines multiple development tools.
 IDEs are extensively used in web development since they make it easier for developers to write, run, and debug web applications and websites.
 Also, an IDE allows web developers to handle large codebases and ensure fast development and deployment of projects.

 This article will make you familiar with the best web development IDEs out there.
-However, before we discuss the list of web development IDEs, let us first understand what exactly an IDE is and how to choose the best IDE for your project.
+However, before we go into discussing the list of the best web development IDEs, let us first understand what exactly an IDE is and how to choose the best one for your web development project.

 So, here it goes.

 An IDE is a software program that combines various tools, such as a text editor, code libraries, a compiler, a debugger, and automation tools, that make the software development process effortless and seamless.
 An IDE primarily consists of a source code editor, a debugger, and build automation tools.

 The basic tools required for developing any software application are namely text editor, compiler (or interpreter), and debugger.
 Without an integrated development environment, we need to manage all these development tools separately.

 An IDE combines all these tools and lets you access them from a single GUI, making the process of software development smooth and easy.
 Many people have confusion between IDEs and source-code editors .

 Programmers can write and edit the source code with a source code editor.
 It can be a standalone software application or a part of an IDE.
 Many source code editors provide the most basic features, like syntax highlighting, auto-completion, brace matching, and indentation.